 How It Works

-Digitability's Classroom Economy uses the best, evidence-based practices for teaching workplace behavior.
+Digitability's Social Economy uses the best, evidence-based practices for teaching workplace behavior.

-Digitability’s Classroom Economy streamlines social and emotional skill development to teach self-advocacy, social skills, self-regulation, and problem-solving in the workplace.
+Digitability’s Social Economy streamlines social and emotional skill development to teach self-advocacy, social skills, self-regulation, and problem-solving in the workplace.

-Simultaneously, students develop financial literacy, while paying bills and maintaining a budget using the Digitability virtual currency.
+Simultaneously, students develop financial literacy, while paying bills and maintaining a budget using the Digitability virtual currency and online banking system, Bankability.

-Designed by experts in the area of education, behavior and work-ready skills, Digitability’s Classroom Economy is designed for students to develop self-regulation strategies and replacement behaviors.
+Designed by experts in the area of education, behavior and work-ready skills, Digitability’s Social Economy is designed for students to develop self-regulation strategies and replacement behaviors.

 Level 1: Social Economy